shengt25/yocto-docker/README.md

 ```

 This will build and start both Yocto and NFS containers.
 After that, the Yocto container will be activated in your terminal.

-The container will be automatically shutdown when you exit the terminal.
-Container settings and data are also preserved (stopped, not removed).
-To reset the container, run `rebuild_yocto.sh`.

-Inside the container, you will be logged in as user `yocto` (password: `yocto`).

-The `/nfs` directory is already mounted inside the Yocto container, so don't worry about the NFS setup in labs.
-Follow the rest of the tutorial to build images.

-**Important Note for Labs:**
-We are using NFSv4 while the labs uses NFSv3.
-When configuring the NFS mount on the target device, simply change `nfsvers=3` to `nfsvers=4`, when appending mount options in `extlinux/extlinux.conf.`

 #### Option 2: Remote Setup
 ```